How Much Do You Need to Comfortably Live in Switzerland?

 Family of Four Living in Zurich

 This family lives in a small house, or three or four-bedroom apartment, in Zurich.
-The parents have local travelcards, but the children don’t.
-At weekends, the family sometimes travels to other areas of the country by train or bus, but the children ride for free as long as they are accompanied by their parents and hold a valid Junior Travelcard.
+The parents have local travelcards.
+At weekends, they sometimes travel to other areas of the country by train or bus, but the children ride for free as long as they are accompanied by their parents and hold a valid Junior Travelcard.

 Single Person Living in a Low-Cost Area